 - A cup of warm water

-- A drop each of ginger and peppermint EO
+- A drop each of ginger and peppermint essential oil

 - Raw honey (preferably manuka) to taste

 Add honey to a cup of warm water and stir.
-Then, add the EOs and mix well.
+Then, add the essential oils and mix well.
 Enjoy the soothing beverage while still warm.

 An excellent preventative measure for sore throat and gum diseases is to regularly use the all-natural L’orpur Soothing Throat and Gum Spray.